brettz9/jamilih/README.md

 		1. `#x` followed by a hexadecimal character reference as a string, e.g., `ab3`
 		1. `?` followed by a processing instruction target string and string value (XML)
         1. `'![` followed by CDATA content as a string (XML), e.g., `&test <CDATA> content`
+    1. An object with:
+		1. A property `#` indicating a document fragment; see array children below for allowable contents of this array.
+        1. A property `$attribute` set to an array of a namespace, name, and value (for an attribute node).
 1. Subsequent strings at the top level create elements siblings (note, however that this is less flexible for templating).
 1. Non-DOM-element objects (if present, to immediately follow